 For example, the FTSE All-World GBP averaged an annual return of 9.69% between 2014 and 2021, compared to a return of just 3.18% from 2014 to 2016.* By spending more time in the market, the gains increased!

 If you tried to ‘time the market’ you could have also missed the best trading days.
 Even though your instincts would tell you otherwise, getting out of the market when it’s falling can be the costliest mistake of all.
-A JP Morgan study from 2019 found that 6 of the 10 best days in the market (based on the S&P 500 index) over a 20-year period occurred within 2 weeks of the 10 worst days.
+A JP Morgan study from 2022 found that, over a 20-year period, seven of the 10 best days in the market (based on the S&P 500 index) occurred within 15 of the worst days.

 If you understand that corrections and crashes are going to happen, then you’re better prepared and know what to expect.
 Despite the fact that crashes occur, historically the stock market has been one of the best places for people to grow their money over the long term.
 But remember, you need to understand the risks, not invest money you need in the short-term, have a long-term mindset, and keep your emotions in check.